RenneJ/hh-infosec-course/h3-should-tero-wear-a-helmet.md

 - Security software (not for everyone)

 What do you think?
 Do you agree with my list?
 Or do you think there's something wrong or missing?

+# Make-believe boogeyman - a threat model for a company

+### The Taxi Company

+The Taxi Company (referred to as TC) is a traditional provider of taxi services.
+It forwards customers' requests to independent contractors - taxi drivers.
+TC operates in Finland.
+Customers can order a taxi via TC app or by calling the centre.
+The app can also be used to pay the fare.